I Who Have Never Known Men: Reception

 The book was a finalist for the 1995 Prix Femina.

 The New York Times described the novel as "bleak but fascinating", and "about as heavyhearted as fiction can get".
 Kirkus Reviews compared it to The Handmaid's Tale, and said that it is "thin", but "moving" and "powerful".
 L'Express called it "poignant" and "magnificent", and the product of a "profoundly original imagination".
+In a piece for The New York Review of Books, Deborah Eisenberg wrote, “Paradoxically, the book’s austere mystery—the atrophied and gelid world it depicts—provides a richly allusive consideration of human life.”

+Ros Schwartz revised her translation for the 2019 reissue by Vintage in the UK, which included an introduction by Sophie Mackintosh.
+This revamp was released in the U.S. by Transit in 2022.
+Available again in English after many years out of print, the novel experienced a surge in popularity, in part due to reviews on TikTok.
+In 2024, a reissue of the book sold 100,000 copies in the United States.